wlonk/arcadia/rules/introduction.rst

    culminating in his defeat in June at Waterloo.

    1816: The Year without a Summer.

-The well-to-do members of the *bon ton* spend their summers at their country houses, and their winters in London, during the season.
-They take trips to Bath, or to the newly-fashionable seaside resorts such as Brighton.
-They attend balls and eat feasts and then the ladies withdraw to the drawing room while the men smoke and pass the port.

-But this is not simply the England of the Regency; it is altogether more magical.

 Three centuries ago, English magic faded, as the Ladies of the Lake left the mortal realm.
 Three years ago, the revival of English magic failed.